ragger-meister/stack-docs-tracker/omniverse_kit/2025-11-14_omniverse_kit_docs_update.md

 ---
 date: 2025-11-14
 technology: omniverse_kit
-title: Omniverse Kit docs  daily check
+title: Omniverse Kit docs – daily check
 tags:
   - docs-change
   - auto-generated
 sources:
   - https://github.com/NVIDIA-Omniverse/kit-app-template
-hash_previous:
+hash_previous: ed49760e2a321051011fc4fcca15acea21abfe20ad8d620618fe19bc0b7c782f
-hash_current: 84a752570c97b7f416951c1b35ad487afceeb5a7dd8237ab489776092ee4a6a0
+hash_current: b1f2c26f4fc0d72d441c1406190b34e33a588d2aaa64dbef31252f937e242cba
+layout: engineering-devlog
 ---

-# Omniverse Kit docs  daily check
+# Omniverse Kit docs – daily check

+## Context

+Daily documentation scan for **Omniverse Kit**.
+This note is part of the continuous tracking of upstream changes across the stack.

-## High-level summary
+## Observed changes

-- Detected a content change in the official documentation sources.
+- Upstream documentation content changed (hash comparison only).
-- The exact diff is not stored here, but this note marks that something changed in the upstream docs for Omniverse Kit.
+- The exact diff is not stored here; the goal is to flag the day as "docs changed" so it can be reviewed manually when needed.

-## Details
+## Technical details

-- Previous combined hash: `N/A`
+- Previous combined hash: `ed49760e2a321051011fc4fcca15acea21abfe20ad8d620618fe19bc0b7c782f`
-- New combined hash: `84a752570c97b7f416951c1b35ad487afceeb5a7dd8237ab489776092ee4a6a0`
+- New combined hash: `b1f2c26f4fc0d72d441c1406190b34e33a588d2aaa64dbef31252f937e242cba`

 ### Tracked sources

 - https://github.com/NVIDIA-Omniverse/kit-app-template

-## Notes / next actions
+## Impact

+- Potentially affects local notes, learning material, or code relying on the documented APIs/behaviour.
+- Recommended to skim the relevant sections if actively working with this technology this week.

+## Follow-up

-- [ ] Review the upstream documentation pages and identify the most relevant changes.
+- [ ] Review the upstream docs and identify the most relevant changes.
-- [ ] Update any local notes or code examples that depend on this documentation.
+- [ ] Update local notes or examples if any breaking or important behavioural changes are found.
+- [ ] (Optional) Capture a short manual summary in a separate note if the change is substantial.